Tokusegawa Masanao: Career

 After the January 2011 tournament Tokusegawa's Kiriyama stable shut down and he moved with his stablemaster to the affiliated Asahiyama stable.

 Retirement from sumo

 In April 2011 Tokusegawa was one of 23 wrestlers found guilty of match-fixing after an investigation by the Japan Sumo Association (JSA), and he was forced to retire from sumo.
 He responded, "I can't accept (this punishment).
 But what am I supposed to do if I oppose the JSA's decision?"
 He would have reached a new highest rank of maegashira 1 in the May 2011 tournament.

-Following his retirement Tokusegawa returned to his native country and participated in Mongolian wrestling, winning the Western Region Danshig Nadaam tournament in 2012.
+Following his retirement Tokusegawa returned to his native country and participated in Mongolian wrestling, winning the Western Region Danshig Naadam tournament in 2012.

 Fighting style

 Tokusegawa was a yotsu-sumo specialist, preferring grappling techniques.
 His favoured grip on his opponent's mawashi was migi-yotsu (left hand outside, right hand inside) and his most common winning kimarite were yori-kiri and yori-taoshi (force out and down).
 He also regularly used uwatenage (overarm throw).